I. Purpose of This Text

 VIII.
 Exit as Power

-In cryptographic systems, power increasingly means the ability to withdraw.
+In cryptographic systems, it increasingly turns on the ability to withdraw.

 Exit functions as: